zsims/dic/README.rst

 dic
 ===

-Dependency Injection Container for Python 3+ influenced partially by Autofac_. dic aims to be a tiny framework to help manage dependencies via IoC.

-dic uses Python 3 annotations to provide hints for the components that should be injected.
+Dependency Injection Container for Python 3+ influenced partially by Autofac_. dic aims to be a tiny "out of the way" framework to help realise IoC via dependency injection. dic uses Python 3 annotations to provide hints for the components that should be injected.

 |version| |build| |docs|